 2. Create code words that only you and your mate understand.
 The code words could indicate that you need time alone, need to talk in private, or would like to make love that night.

 4. Set aside times and activities that are for you and your partner exclusively.
 Go on regularly scheduled date nights.
-Plan a weekend getaway.
+Plan a weekend getaway without the kids.
 Go on a vacation just for the two of you.

-5. Regularly show affection to each other, in front of your children.
-Children need to see healthy affection (as well as healthy conflict) from their parents.
+5. Regularly show affection to each other…in front of your children.
+Children need to see healthy affection (as well as healthy conflict) between their parents.
 It shows them what a good relationship looks like.
-It also helps them create healthy expectations about their own future relationships.
+It also helps them create healthy expectations about their future relationships.

 Just a quick note, if you’ve had a child-centered marriage and you are working to move over to more of a couple-centered marriage, expect that the transition won’t be easy at first.
 It will be important to explain to your children that you still love them the same, but that you and your mate need special time together.
 Share with them what to expect and what will be changing (i.e., their sleeping in their bed).
 The more you can help your children prepare for these changes, the smoother the transition.

 Need additional help getting your marriage on track?
 We have a team of relationship experts who can help.
 Schedule couples therapy right on our website or by calling our office at (904)302-5340.